≡ Menu

 Reasons for purchasing a life insurance policy on a parent

-After all, the purpose of life insurance isn’t to make one’s beneficiaries (or kids) rich, its purpose is to make them “financially whole” in the event that you pass away prematurely.
-As such, the original reasons for owning a life insurance policy will likely change as well.
+As parents age and their children become older and less financially dependent upon them, it can become more challenging to see why the need for insurance can remain strong.
+After all, the purpose of life insurance isn’t to make one’s beneficiaries (or kids) rich but to make them “financially whole” if you pass away prematurely.
+As such, the original reasons for owning a life insurance policy will also likely change.

 1. Final expenses: As we age, the likelihood of unexpected medical expenses and end-of-life costs increases.
 A life insurance policy can provide your aging parent with the financial resources they need to cover these expenses, ensuring that they can have a dignified and peaceful death.